Since June 2011, I'm scientific officer of

-INRIA Lille Nord Europe research center.
 Since September 2007, I'm research director at

 INRIA Lille leading the

 Software Composition Group.
-I was the leader of the
+I'm the president of

-ESUG.
 Here is a short

 - Since December 2012, I was promoted first class Directeur de Recherche.

-- I received a "Prime d'excellence scientifique" from INRIA (2012).
+- I received a "Prime d'excellence scientifique" from INRIA (2016).

 - I got distinguished Visiting Fellowship Award of the Royal Academy of Engineering (2011).